-The Allocation Order provides long-term access to Victoria's timber resources and may be varied or reviewed, by the Minister consistent with sections 17 and 18 of the SFTA.
+The Allocation Order provides long-term access to Victoria's timber resources and may be varied or reviewed by the Minister consistent with sections 17 and 18 of the Act.

 The Allocation Order describes:

-- the forest stands within State forest to which VicForests has access
+- the forest stands within state forests to which VicForests has access

 - the location of those forest stands

 - the total extent and available areas of those forest stands

 - the maximum area available for timber harvesting in any five-year period

 - any additional activities that VicForests is permitted to undertake